Nickelodeon (French TV channel)

-Nickelodeon is a French pay television channel, working as the local variant of US kids network Nickelodeon in France, as well as to other French-speaking countries such as of Switzerland, Belgium, Luxembourg, Monaco, Lebanon, Francophone Africa, & Haiti.
-The network has two sister networks, Nickelodeon Junior and Nickelodeon Teen.
+Nickelodeon is a French pay television channel and is the local variant of the American children's network Nickelodeon in France, as well as in other French-speaking countries such as of Switzerland, Monaco, Overseas France, and Francophone Africa.
+The network has two sister networks, Nickelodeon Junior and Nicktoons.

-The network is solely branded as "Nickelodeon" in Francophone regions, with the common branding shortening of "Nick" used in all other markets completely unused, as "Nick" is too similar to the French swear word niquer.
+The network is solely branded as "Nickelodeon" in Francophone regions, with the common branding shortening of "Nick" used in all other markets completely unused due to "Nick" sounding similar to the French swear word niquer.